isabella232/devo-ps.github.io/_posts/blog/2013-03-06-troubleshooting-5minutes-on-a-yet-unknown-box.md

 ### CPU and RAM

-    free -m
+    $ free -m
-    uptime
+    $ uptime
-    top
+    $ top
-    htop
+    $ htop

 This should answer a few questions:

 - Any free RAM?
 Is it swapping?
 - Is there still some CPU left?
 How many CPU cores are available on the server?
 Is one of them overloaded?
 - What is causing the most load on the box?
-What is the average load?
+What is the load average?

 ### Hardware

-    lspci
+    $ lspci
-    dmidecode
+    $ dmidecode
-    ethtool
+    $ ethtool

-THere are still a lot of bare-metal servers out there, this should help with;
+There are still a lot of bare-metal servers out there, this should help with;

-- Identifying the RAID card (with BBU?), the CPU, the available memory slots (which may give you some hints on potential issues or performance improvement).
+- Identifying the RAID card (with BBU?), the CPU, the available memory slots.
+This may give you some hints on potential issues and/or performance improvements.
 - Is your NIC properly set?
 Are you running in half-duplex?
 In 10MBps?
 Any TX/RX errors?

 ### IO Performances

-	iostat -kx 2
+	$ iostat -kx 2
-	vmstat 2 10
+	$ vmstat 2 10
-	mpstat 2 10
+	$ mpstat 2 10
-	dstat --top-io --top-bio
+	$ dstat --top-io --top-bio

-Very useful tools to analyze the overall performances of your backend;
+Very useful commands to analyze the overall performances of your backend;

-- Checking the disk usage, has the box a filesystem/disk with 100% disk usage?
+- Checking the disk usage: has the box a filesystem/disk with 100% disk usage?
-- Is the swap currently in use? (si/so)
+- Is the swap currently in use (si/so)?
-- What is using the CPU, system?
+- What is using the CPU: system?
 User?
 Stolen (VM)?
 - `dstat` is my all-time favorite.
 What is using the IO?
 Is MySQL sucking up the resources?
 Is it your PHP processes?

-### Mount points and filesystem
+### Mount points and filesystems

-	mount
+	$ mount
-	cat /etc/fstab
+	$ cat /etc/fstab
-	vgs
+	$ vgs
-	pvs
+	$ pvs
-	lvs
+	$ lvs
-	df -h
+	$ df -h
-    lsof +D / /* beware not to kill your box */
+    $ lsof +D / /* beware not to kill your box */

 - How many filesystems are mounted?
-- Is there a dedicated filesystem for some services?
+- Is there a dedicated filesystem for some of the services?
 (MySQL by any chance..?)
 - What are the filesystem mount options: noatime? default?
 Have some filesystem been re-mounted as read-only?
 - Do you have any disk space left?
 - Is there any big (deleted) files that haven't been flushed yet?